Iran Technical and Vocational Training Organization: Structure

-The main mission
+Main mission

 The main mission of the organization is skills training, research, production of educational standards and labor force evaluation.
 The Technical and Vocational Education Organization of the country, with the help of 552 permanent training centers and with the support of 11,700 private schools and 21,000 instructors, annually provides educational services to approximately 1.5 million people in both the public and private section.

-The target groups
+Target groups

 The target groups of the organization for skills training are: job seekers, employees (enterprises - unions and guilds), students and university graduates, conscripts, residents of deprived and country borders areas, vulnerable groups (Including female-headed households and working children), housewives, people with disabilities, villagers, nomads, prisoners and their families, recovering addicts, the socially disadvantaged, foreign nationals and refugees, and educators from other countries.

 Instructor training center

-The Instructor Training and Research Center (ITC) of the organization is one of the unique educational centers in the Middle East which through its 16 specialized departments, acts as a research and development unit of the organization and prepare background to transfer knowledge and application of new technologies.
+The Instructor Training and Research Center of the organization is one of the unique educational centers in the Middle East which through its 16 specialized departments, acts as a research and development unit of the organization and prepare background to transfer knowledge and application of new technologies.

-The international arena
+International arena

-So far the organization has managed to holding 18 national skill competitions with the presence of more than 10,000 competitors from all over the Iran country.
+To date, the organization has held 18 national skill competitions with the presence of more than 10,000 competitors from all over Iran.
 These acts led to prepare the national skills team and finally 9 participation in international competitions.

-Also cooperation with United Nations High Commissioner for Refugees and Japan International Cooperation Agency (JICA), Korea International Cooperation Agency (KOICA), UNESCO, United Nations Industrial Development Organization (UNIDO), UNEVOC and BIBB is another international initiative.
+Also cooperation with United Nations High Commissioner for Refugees and Japan International Cooperation Agency, Korea International Cooperation Agency, UNESCO, United Nations Industrial Development Organization, UNEVOC and BIBB is another international initiative.